javierarce/map-with-me/README.md

 }
 ```

----
+### Everyone has issues

-Please, open an issue in this repo if you:
+Yeah, please open an issue in this repo if you:

 1) Found a horrible bug :_(
 2) Made a cool map you want to share with me :)